auto8/practicepython/README.md

-placing all my solutions from www.practicepython.org into here
+solutions to practice problems

+all challenges can be found at www.practicepython.org